Paper airplane icon

 Frequently Asked Questions

 You can go backpacking anywhere!
 There are no rules!
-But most people do tend to flock to Southeast Asia and Europe when backpacking, after that South America is pretty popular.
+But most people do tend to flock to Southeast Asia and Europe when backpacking, and after that, South America is pretty popular.

-The best countries for backpacking are: Thailand, Vietnam, Indonesia, New Zealand, Malaysia, Australia, Albania, Laos, Sri Lanka, China
+The best countries for backpacking are: Thailand, Vietnam, Indonesia, New Zealand, Malaysia, Australia, Albania, Laos, Sri Lanka, and China.

 The best backpacking routes in the world are undoubtedly through Southeast Asia.